Devenet/AdventCalendar/README.md

 ## General settings

-Put a JSON file called `settings.json` in your root folder with these informations:
+Put a JSON file called `settings.json` in your root folder with these information:

 ```json
 {